michael.creel @ uab.es

 examples use Octave, but I plan to add more examples using

 Julia.
 R is included mostly to run other people's code.
+The code

-amazing PelicanHPC bootable
+Aissam Hidoussi.
+Thanks!
+The amazing PelicanHPC bootable

 CD to create a HPC cluster for parallel computing in minutes!